AlexWan0/Poisoning-Instruction-Tuned-Models/README.md

 ## Getting Started

-To run the attacks, TODO
+To run the attacks, first create an experiments folder in `experiments/$EXPERIMENT_NAME`.

-## Data Poisoning

-### Experiment Folder
-Create a folder in `experiments/$EXPERIMENT_NAME`.
 This will store all the generated data, model weights, etc. for a given run.
 In that folder, add `poison_tasks_train.txt` for the poisoned tasks, `test_tasks.txt` for the test tasks, and `train_tasks.txt` for the train tasks. `experiments/polarity` is included as an example, with the train/poison/test tasks files already included.

 ### Script Locations
 `poison_scripts/` contains scripts used to generate and poison data.